Hemorrhoid Artery Embolization (HAE)

 - Discomfort, itching, or pressure

-If dietary changes, fiber, creams, or rubber band ligation haven’t resolved the problem—and you want to avoid surgery—Hemorrhoid Artery Embolization (HAE) may offer a non-surgical alternative.
+If dietary changes, fiber, creams, or rubber band ligation hasn’t resolved the problem—and you want to avoid surgery—Hemorrhoid Artery Embolization (HAE) can offer a non-surgical treatment alternative.

 What Is Hemorrhoid Artery Embolization?

-HAE is a minimally invasive, image-guided procedure that reduces hemorrhoid symptoms by blocking the arteries supplying blood to internal hemorrhoids.
-This reduces swelling, bleeding, and pressure—without removing tissue or cutting into the rectum.
+HAE is a minimally invasive, image-guided procedure that shrinks hemorrhoids by blocking the arteries supplying blood to the hemorrhoids.
+This reduces swelling, bleeding, and pressure—without removing tissue or cutting into the rectum with effectively no recovery time.

 Benefits of Hemorrhoid Artery Embolization

-- Minimally invasive – No cutting, stapling, or stitches
+- Minimally invasive – No cutting, stapling, banding or stitches

 - Preserves anal anatomy – Unlike surgery, it avoids damage to muscles or tissue